louiscb/Elixir-Excercises/README.md

-# Excercises to learn Elixir
+# Exercises to learn Elixir

-Collection of my solutions to Elixir excercises created by Johan Montelius.
+Collection of my solutions to Elixir exercises created by Johan Montelius.